odysseyhack/odysseyhack.github.io/README.md

 3. Add a section called exclude, in there add the files/folders you want to exclude.
 Supported exclusion options can be found [at the bettercodehub documentation](https://bettercodehub.com/docs/configuration-manual)

-## How to get points for technical quality?
+## How to get a sticker with my score

-1. You get points based on your score in Better Code Hub.

-2. The more guidelines you get right, the more points you get.
+1. The more guidelines you get right, the more points you get.

-3. if you have multiple repos the lowest scoring repo is your final mark (weakest link principle).
+2. if you have multiple repos the lowest scoring repo is your final mark (weakest link principle).

-4. On Sunday April 8th between 10:30 and 11:59 ask for a sticker with your final score.
+3. On Sunday April 14th between 10:30 and 11:59 ask for a sticker with your final score.

 5. Put the sticker on the canvas.

+## How to get Grilled

+1. If your repo scores a 10/10 then you qualify

+2. pick your 10 minute slot for your session

+3. get Grilled

+4. if you pass you get a Golden Balloon

 ## Odyssey Hackathon Scoreboard